-Confirmation: Will be sent by EMAIL (or sent by mail, if no email is available) once your spot(s) in camp has been assigned.
+Confirmation: Will be sent by email, text, or in person once your spot(s) in camp has been assigned.
+(Or sent by mail, if no other means of contact is available)

 Remaining camp fees are due upon arrival on the first day of camp.